Assistantships, Fellowships and Funding

 Travel/Professional Development Fellowships

 The College of Natural Science offers the Tracy A. Hammer Graduate Student Award for Professional Development.
 This award is presented to an outstanding graduate student in support of their professional development.
-The Board of Directors of the CNS Alumni Association selects the recipient and presents the award at the annual alumni awards held in conjunction with Classes Without Quizzes each April.
+The College of Natural Science Alumni Board of Directors selects the recipient and presents the award at the annual alumni awards held in conjunction with Classes Without Quizzes each April.
 The award was renamed to memorialize 1995 co-recipient Tracy Anne Hammer.
 A native of New York, Hammer was the first dual-degree candidate to pursue a doctoral degree in animal genetics through the Department of Microbiology and the College of Veterinary Medicine.
 Hammer died in a plane while traveling to a scientific conference shortly before graduation.
 Her degree was awarded posthumously.
 The Tracy A. Hammer award recipients receive a one-time scholarship funded by the CNSAA Endowed Scholarship Fund.

 These funds are available from the Graduate School for unusual or unforeseen emergency expenses.
 Funds are provided on a one-time only basis and are contingent upon eligibility and available funds.
 Emergency funds may also be obtained under similar criteria from the Department of Teacher Education.